 Tooth Colored Filling Treatment Questions and Answers

 Tooth colored fillings are an alternative to silver (amalgam) or gold fillings.
 They are made of a composite resin, a natural substance made of smooth plastic and cement particles.
 These are wonderful solutions for fixing minor dental imperfections and cavities.
 Visit Canatella Dental for more information.
 Call us or schedule an appointment online!
-We serve patients from Metairie LA, New Orleans LA, Harahan LA, Jackson Square LA, Bella Chasse LA, St. Bernard LA, Meraux LA, Chalmette LA, Jefferson LA, River Ridge LA, and Kenner LA.
+We have 2 convenient locations to serve you in Metairie LA, and New Orleans LA!

 Tooth colored fillings are an alternative to silver (amalgam) or gold fillings.
 They are made of a composite resin, a natural substance made of smooth plastic and cement particles.
 The shade of the resin can be customized to blend perfectly with the surrounding tooth enamel.